smartsupp/smartsupp.github.io/_docs/javascript-api/events.md

 ---
 title: "Events"
 subtitle: "Use to further customize your chat."
+description: "Events are important if you need to know about statistics and how is chat used."
 ---

-Events are important if you need to know about statistics and how is chat used.

 ## agent.join